ux-at-icfnext/cwig/pages/patterns/tooltip.md

 permalink: /tooltip
 title:  Tooltip
 description: |
-  A tooltip is a short descriptive message that appears when a user hovers or focuses on an element.
+  A tooltip is a short descriptive message that appears when a user hovers, focuses, or taps on an element.
 usa-link: https://designsystem.digital.gov/components/tooltip/
 htmlpath: /patterns/tooltip/tooltip.md
 csspath: # path to ccs file